fenrus75/csum_partial/README.md

 		return (__wsum)result;
 	}

-As you can see, the code is starting to look much simpler now, and this is also the first time we gained some performance from the aligned case:
+As you can see, the code is starting to look much simpler now, small and simple enough to just be inlined from a header-side definition.

+This is also the first time we gained some performance for the even-aligned case:

 | Scenario          | Even aligned buffer | Odd aligned buffer |
 | ----------------- | ------------------- | ------------------ |